machal/cssmine-content/content/npm-bower.md

 Package Managers: NPM and Bower
 ===============================

 Two package managers?
-This might be a pretty pickle for novices.
-In the following paragraphs, you will find out when to use NPM and when Bower.
+This might get novices into a pretty pickle.
+In the following paragraphs, you will find out when to use NPM and when to use Bower.

-When dealing with UI, you can use these two managers for installing two types of
+When dealing with UI, you can use these two managers to install two types of
 packages:

--   web components – e.g. Bootstrap or jQuery and it's plugins (usually using Bower)
+-   web components – e.g. Bootstrap or jQuery and its plugins (usually using Bower)
--   software for developer's use – e.g. Grunt plugins improving your workflow (usually using NPM)
+-   software for developers' use – e.g. Grunt plugins improving your workflow (usually using NPM)

-What Is a Packaging System For, anyway?
+What Is a Packaging System for, Anyway?
 ---------------------------------------

-Coders are not used to using any packaging system so let's explain why it is good.
+Coders are not used to using a packaging system so let's explain why it is good to do so.

 First, **installation is easier** – just type `bower install jquery` and an up-to-date version of jQuery will be installed into the `bower_components`